Prosecution Rights of Appeal

 Where the CCP is not available, a person or persons nominated by them should take the decision.
 Therefore the CCP is advised to identify a nominated person or persons bearing in mind the criteria as set out above.
 All staff should be informed of the name or names of the nominated person or persons.

 In expedited cases, an adjournment granted to the prosecution to decide whether or not to appeal will be for a very short time, for example, generally overnight, although in some cases it may be sensible for the period to be a little longer to ensure that a sound decision is made.
 It will be important for Areas to have procedures in place to ensure that decisions can be taken very quickly.

 It is important that prosecutors anticipate the possibility of adverse rulings in particularly important cases.
 Instructions to the prosecution advocate should identify or should request the prosecution advocate to identify possible adverse rulings.
-This will allow the CCP or DCCP to be notified in advance of a particular case and for the prosecution advocate to seek their preliminary view so that they are not consulted unexpectedly about a possible appeal on all occasions.
+This will allow the CCP or DCCP to be notified in advance of a particular case and for the prosecution advocate to seek their preliminary view so that they are not consulted unexpectedly about a possible appeal.
 It also means that the CCP or DCCP will have some knowledge of the case and will be better placed to make a quick decision, if necessary, on whether or not to appeal.